hurzelpurzel/mutatingwebhook/README.md

 ## Next steps:

-- create a helm chart to install it
+- create a helm chart to install it : Ongoing
-- create a pipeline to build the container
+- create a pipeline to build the container:Done
-- disable test step
+- disable test step: Done
 - change purpose